racker/salus-docs/proposals/test-monitor.md

 **Note:** the inclusion of the bound monitor DTO within the event is purposely in contrast to the prevailing convention of state-less events.
 The inclusion is proposed as a lesser of two complexities.
 As an alternative, MonitorMgmt could store the test `Monitor` and `BoundMonitor` in the database with a new field in each to indicate that they are "test" variants.
 The addition of the new discriminator field is trivial, but would have possible implications on all queries of `Monitor` and `BoundMonitor`.
 Queries would need to exclude the test instances to ensure concurrent resource events would not accidentally retrieve and bind with the test monitor.

 ### Instruction: test-monitor

+This is a new "EnvoyInstruction" message that will be added to the Telemetry Edge protobuf schema.
+It borrows heavily from the existing structure of the `EnvoyInstructionConfigure` since it needs to convey the same level of detail to configure the telegraf plugin.

 - correlation ID
 - monitor config JSON

+### Post test-monitor results

+This is request body of a new gRPC method of the `TelemetryAmbassador` service schema:

+- correlation ID
+- error message, if not fully successful
+- `Metric`, specifically a `NameTagValueMetric`

 ### Event: test-monitor results
 - correlation ID